kite1988/dblp-parser/ReadMe.txt

-1. Download dblp.xml at http://dblp.uni-trier.de/xml/ if needed.
+1. Download dblp.xml and dblp.dtd from http://dblp.uni-trier.de/xml/, and save them at
+the same folder.

-2. Restore the database with mysql dump file (dblp.sql) Supose you have already installed mysql database.
+2. Restore the database with mysql dump file (dblp.sql) Suppose you have already installed mysql database.
 You may first log to your mysql and then use "source" command to restore the database: mysql>> source path_of_dblp.sql